fpanes/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-Availability, Web Traffic, Web Security What is the advantage of a jump box?_ Automation, Security, Network Segmentation, Access Control
+- What aspect of security do load balancers protect?
+Availability, Web Traffic, Web Security
+- What is the advantage of a jump box?
+Automation, Security, Network Segmentation, Access Control

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?_Filebeat monitors the log files and collects log events, and sends to Elasticsearch or Logstash for indexing.
+- What does Filebeat watch for?
+Filebeat monitors the log files and collects log events, and sends to Elasticsearch or Logstash for indexing.
-- _TODO: What does Metricbeat record?_Metricbeat takes the metrics and statistics that it collects and sends them to Elasticsearch or Logstash.
+- What does Metricbeat record?
+Metricbeat takes the metrics and statistics that it collects and sends them to Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
-_Note: Use the (http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+Note: Use the (http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|